Do you say "I wanna " or "I want to" ?

 Find out about voice image.

-interview or giving a formal speech and you'll realize the impression
+Think about a formal speech or a job interview and you'll realize the impression you create counts.

 Here's a list of commonly mispronounced words and phrases that can quickly close off ears, hearts and minds.
-Mostly they are the result of habitual speed.
-Slow down while trying their proper pronunciation (sounding the syllables clearly) out loud.
+Many are the result of habitual speed.
+Slow down while trying their "proper" pronunciation (sounding the syllables clearly) out loud.

-The ability to speak "proper" English doesn't necessarily mean that you're going to lose your accent or turn into a snob - a person who considers themselves better than others purely because they pronounce their words carefully.
+Being able to speak "proper" English doesn't necessarily mean you're going to lose your accent or turn into a snob - a person who considers themselves better than others purely because they pronounce their words carefully.

 What it will do is give you choice, more control.
-You can choose your pronunciation and words to fit the setting and that's got to be a good thing.
+You can choose your pronunciation and words to fit the setting.
+That's got to be a useful and good thing!

-Here are 3 options for those of you who want to take it further.
+Here are three options for those of you who want to take it further.

 If you found this page useful you may be interested in: